Ranjul-Arumadi/Coding-Problems/README.md

 4. Ouput screenshot

 Hope you find this repo. useful😊.
 Have a good question that you feel should be added?.
-Create a PR and contribute😀.
+Create a PR and contribut❤.